Nürburgring: 1971–1983: Changes

 Niki Lauda, the reigning world champion and only person ever to lap the full 22.835 km Nordschleife in under seven minutes (6:58.6, 1975), proposed to the other drivers that they boycott the circuit in 1976.
 Lauda was not only concerned about the safety arrangements and the lack of marshals around the circuit, he also did not like the prospect of running the race in another rainstorm.
 Usually when that happened, some parts of the circuit were wet and other parts were dry, which is what the conditions of the circuit were for that race.
 The other drivers voted against the idea and the race went ahead.
-Lauda crashed in his Ferrari coming out of the left-hand kink before Bergwerk after a new magnesium component on his Ferrari's rear suspension failed.
+Lauda crashed in his Ferrari coming out of the left-hand kink before Bergwerk after a new magnesium component (lighter but more fragile than aluminum used until then) on his Ferrari's rear suspension failed.
 He was badly burned as his car was still loaded with fuel in lap 2.
-Lauda was saved by the combined actions of fellow drivers Arturo Merzario, Guy Edwards, Brett Lunger, and Harald Ertl.
+Lauda was saved by the combined actions of fellow drivers Arturo Merzario, Guy Edwards, Brett Lunger, Emerson Fittipaldi and Harald Ertl.

 The crash also showed that the track's distances were too long for regular fire engines and ambulances, even though the "ONS-Staffel" was equipped with a Porsche 911 rescue car, marked (R).
 The old Nürburgring never hosted another F1 race again, as the German Grand Prix was moved to the Hockenheimring for 1977.
 The German motorcycle Grand Prix was held for the last time on the old Nürburgring in 1980, also permanently moving to Hockenheim.